-As the demand for motorized commuting increases in low and middle income countries, nonmotorized transport road users become especially vulnerable to road traffic accidents and require better policymaking in this sector.7 Developing countries have a relatively high share of pedestrians and cyclists.
+As the demand for motorized commuting increases in low and middle income countries, nonmotorized transport road users become especially vulnerable to road traffic accidents and require better policymaking in this sector.
+Developing countries have a relatively high share of pedestrians and cyclists.
 It is clear that increasing low carbon modes of transport and converting these modes into mainstream transport would not only save carbon emissions but also safeguard citizens' health and wellbeing.

 Traffic related crashes and accidents cause heavy losses to life and property, in turn creating costs to the economy.
-In India in 2010, for example, nearly 134,000 people were killed in traffic accidents.8 This translates into annual economic losses from road accidents of 3% of India's gross domestic product.9 Motorized two and three wheelers, often used as an alternative to poor public transport services in low and middle income countries, had the greatest share of casualties, with almost a third of the total number.10
+In India in 2010, for example, nearly 134,000 people were killed in traffic accidents.
+This translates into annual economic losses from road accidents of 3% of India's gross domestic product.
+Motorized two and three wheelers, often used as an alternative to poor public transport services in low and middle income countries, had the greatest share of casualties, with almost a third of the total number.

 Motorized vehicles trigger road crashes.
-Seventy percent of road traffic accidents involve multiple vehicles, and the number of injuries and fatalities increases with the number of motorized vehicles.11 Therefore the most effective long term way to reduce road collisions with other vehicles is to reduce the number of motorized vehicles on the road12 by encouraging alternative modes of transport-cycling, walking, and public transport such as buses, trains, and metros.
+Seventy percent of road traffic accidents involve multiple vehicles, and the number of injuries and fatalities increases with the number of motorized vehicles.
+Therefore the most effective long term way to reduce road collisions with other vehicles is to reduce the number of motorized vehicles on the road by encouraging alternative modes of transport-cycling, walking, and public transport such as buses, trains, and metros.

 Cities can easily reduce the number of traffic accidents by introducing low carbon measures that aim to reduce the volume of motorized traffic.
-At the same time, investments in low carbon transportation will reduce greenhouse gas emissions and provide adaptive measures to climate change.
+At the same time, investments in low carbon transportation will reduce greenhouse gas emissions and provide measures for adapting to climate change.

+Case study

-Case study Congestion charge in London, UK
+Congestion charge in London, UK

 In 2003 London introduced a congestion charging scheme.
-This requires private car users to pay a daily fee of £11.50 (about US\$19.40) once they enter a designated area in the city center between 7 am and 6 pm on weekdays.13 The aim was to reduce the number of vehicles in central London, reducing congestion, negative environmental impacts of emissions, and the number of road traffic accidents in the city.14 emissions standard, as well as hybrid and electric vehicles, are also exempt.16 Altogether, the changes in traffic volume, vehicle occupancy, traffic flow, and modal share have led to a 31% decrease in injuries from road traffic accidents within the charging zone.17 And the
+This requires private car users to pay a daily fee of £11.50 (about US\$19.40) once they enter a designated area in the city center between 7 am and 6 pm on weekdays.
+The aim was to reduce the number of vehicles in central London, reducing congestion, negative environmental impacts of emissions, and the number of road traffic accidents in the city.

-About 30% of the total vehicles in central London are exempt from the charge-buses, taxis, two wheelers, disabled persons, and residents.
-Vehicles that emit 75 g/km or less CO_2 and that meet the Euro 5 exhaust effect goes beyond the boundaries of the charging zone-London's inner ring road, which immediately surrounds the charging area, experienced a 28% fall in injuries compared with a citywide decrease of only 19%.18
+About 30% of the total vehicles in central London are exempt from the charge-buses, taxis, two wheelers, and those belonging to disabled persons and residents.
+Vehicles that emit 75 g/km or less $CO_2$ and that meet the Euro 5 exhaust emissions standard, as well as hybrid and electric vehicles, are also exempt.
+Altogether, the changes in traffic volume, vehicle occupancy, traffic flow, and modal share have led to a 31% decrease in injuries from road traffic accidents within the charging zone.
+And the effect goes beyond the boundaries of the charging zone-London's inner ring road, which immediately surrounds the charging area, experienced a 28% fall in injuries compared with a citywide decrease of only 19%.18

-Triple dividends15-in London's charging zone:
+Triple dividends-in London's charging zone:

-- traffic accidents down 31% between 2003 and 2006 - toxic pollutants (e.g. mono-nitrogen oxides) down 13.4% - particulate matter (PM10) down 15.5% - carbon dioxide equivalent emissions down 16.4%
+- traffic accidents down 31% between 2003 and 2006 - toxic pollutants (e.g. mono-nitrogen oxides) down 13.4% - particulate matter (PM10) down 15.5% - carbon dioxide equivalent emissions down 16.4% period.
+Even on roads surrounding the charging zone, traffic volumes decreased by an average 5% during weekday charging hours compared with the precharging baseline in 2002.
+As a result, congestion in 2004 and 2005 in charging zones during charging hours was reduced by 26% and 22%, respectively, compared with precharging.